achoczaj/SAS-for-R-programmers/README.md

 ### Loading inline data

-Typically copy and paste a few lines of data in CSV format.
+Typically copy-and-paste a few lines of data in CSV format.

 ##### R: